 Not recommended for growing in USA - Zone 5a regions

 Ginger is a warm climate plant.
-It can be grown indoors in cool/temperate areas.
+It can be grown indoors in pots in cool/temperate areas.
 To grow well it needs lots of water and nutrients.
 Prepare the soil by adding compost which will retain some moisture but not get saturated.
 Add a small amount of sand to ensure drainage.
 Water regularly in summer to keep moist.
 In a pot, in addition to watering to keep moist, water ginger about once a fortnight with a seaweed or other liquid fertilizer.
 This perennial will die down in autumn.
 Remove the dead leaves.
 In spring lift the root clumps and break them up into smaller pieces to replant.

-You can harvest ginger root after the plant dies down in winter, digging around the plant to cut off a piece of the older root.
+Harvesting Ginger: You can harvest ginger root after the plant dies down in winter, digging around the plant to cut off a piece of the older root.
 The young root with shoots is the actively growing plant and should be left to resprout.